kimbjerge/MCC-trap/README.md

 unknown,
 total

-Here backgound is the number of blobs the algorithm has identified as part of the background and unknown is number of unknown insects.
+Here backgound is the number of blobs the algorithm has identified as part of the background image and unknown is number of unknown insects.
+Total contains the total sum of detections in all categories.

 Track files are by default named <DirectoryName>.json and <DirectoryName>.csv The track files contain the following information: